swu3025/ECE45Project/README.md

 **Gordon Ling**: I authored “AddEchoButtonPushed.m” and “RemoveEchoButtonPushed.m”.
 I also tested the functionality of all the functions and ensured correct implementation of libraries.
 I also tested the functionality of the GUI.

 **William Zhang**: I authored “sinewave.m”, “cosinewave.m”, and “squarewave.m.”
-I also tested the functionality of each of these functions and edited the code to better suit the GUI.
+I also tested the functionality of each of these wave generators before implementing them in the GUI.
+I also tested the functionality of the other functions.
+I also edited the code for the wave generators to better suit the GUI.

 # Notes:
 Audio toolbox and Signal Processing Toolbox are required to run the program.